Man in the Moon (film): Critical

+Filmink wrote that "the film has a weak central idea" and "suffers from a particularly smart-arse, smug script."

-On its United States release, film reviewer Bosley Crowther described the plot as following a course of "appropriately wacky illogic".
+In the New York Times Bosley Crowther described the plot as following a course of "appropriately wacky illogic".
 He further considered More the key to the "utterly slapdash film, which qualifies for attention because of its cheerfulness and Mr. More".

-Filmink argued "the film has a weak central idea" and "suffers from a particularly smart-arse, smug script."

 Box office

-Unexpectedly, considering the talents involved, Man in the Moon performed disappointingly at the box office.
+Man in the Moon performed disappointingly at the box office.
 It has been called "More's first real flop" since he became a movie star.
 By 1971, the film was still £37,000 short of breaking even.

 DVD release

 Man in the Moon is available on Region 2 DVD.

 Novelisation

 A novelisation of the Man in the Moon screenplay was written by John Foley and published in the UK by Four Square Books, Ltd. The copyright date of 1960 would indicate that it was published slightly in advance of the film's general release.
 The book runs 160 pages and contains a four-page insert of black-and-white movie stills.